masao/ttl2html-doc-ja/docs/shapes.rst

 It is a table with a description of each property on one line.

 The contents written in ``sh:name`` are displayed in the "Description" column.
 If you add a language tag such as ``@ja`` or ``@en`` to the literal, it will specify that the description will be written differently for each language.
-Only the content matching the site's language will be displayed.
+Only the content matching the site's language (:confval:`locale`) will be displayed.
 If no language tag is provided, it will be output as-is in all profile descriptions.

 The content written with ``skos:example`` will be displayed in the "Example of the property value(s)" column.